Genius Swaps That Will Save You BIG on Back-to-School Shopping

 Choose reusable lunch gear instead of paper and plastic

 Paper napkins and plastic utensils may seem cheaper from the get-go, but replenishing them for daily use gets expensive—fast.
 Swap them out for cloth napkins, reusable bags and containers, and real flatware (or durable plastic or bamboo versions designed for repeated use).
 You’ll save the planet, save your wallet—and add an extra dose of swank to your child’s lunch.
-Here are more ways to save money on your child’s lunch.

 Get digitized textbooks instead of paper versions